 To download and use our template for calculating potential power supply savings, click here.

-Advantages of a more efficient power supplies
+Advantages of a more efficient power supply

 In addition to the potential savings on your power bill, a general rule is that the more efficient the power supply, the better its longevity and reliability and oftentimes the better the longevity of the PC as a whole.
 Remember earlier we discussed that the lost wattage from the AC to DC conversion was wasted as heat?
 The less efficient the power supply, the more heat it will generate.
 More heat means more wear and tear and a higher failure rate.
 And if that heat is extreme enough to increase the thermals in the PC as a whole, it can degrade those components as well.